djzither/ACME-Labs/README.md

-# ACME ${VOLUME} Semester Lab Assignment
+# ACME Volume 1 First Semester Lab Assignment

 Welcome to your ACME lab repository!
-This repo contains your starter code and files for the ${VOLUME} Semester labs.
+This repo contains your starter code and files for the Volume 1 First Semester labs.

 ## Lab Content & Instructions